fermyon/spin-dotnet-sdk/readme.md

 The body was empty
 ```

-### Building the Postgres sample

-`samples/Fermyon.PetStore` includes a sample (very basic) database-backed
-application using Postgres.
-Before running the sample, you must:

-* Create a Postgres database containing the tables in the `sql` directory
-* Set the `SPIN_APP_PG_CONN_STR` environment variable to the connection string for the database.
-  The connection string is in space-separated format e.g. `user=foo password=bar dbname=test host=127.0.0.1`

 ### Installing the Spin application template

 The SDK includes a Spin template for C# projects.
 To install it, run: